FlameFlag/nix-dotfiles/README.md

 It has some interesting stuff in [lib](/lib/) and [modules](/modules/)

+## myLib

+`myLib`, as the name suggests, is a `lib` that has functions I made for my own purposes and use.
+It mainly has functions for modules where, without custom functions, creating configurations would be too verbose

+A few highlights from `myLib` include:

+[kanata.nix](/lib/kanata.nix): This is the most impressive part of `myLib`.
+It contains _a bunch_ of functions for generating LISP Schema code for Kanata.
+Somewhat ironically, this requires more code than raw LISP, but it's easier to reason about if you're used to the Nix language and not LISP

+[zellij.nix](/lib/zellij.nix): Although less impressive, it actually uses less code (unlike [kanata.nix](/lib/kanata.nix)).
+Its main purpose is not only to make Zellij configuration easier but also to make it much less verbose

+[ghostty.nix](/lib/ghostty.nix): It's basically for the same reasons as Zellij, but here the idea is more about keeping the code in Nix.
+The generated code is about the same as the Nix one (perhaps even less), but again, I want to keep things in the Nix language

 ## Modules

 [system.nix](/hosts/darwin/system.nix) - Here I keep all my macOS system